pfraze/fs-sandbox/README.md

 Identical API to the core `fs` module, but allows for whitelisting and blacklisting of certain paths.
 Can be used to provide sandboxed file system for VM sandboxes.

-## Disabled methods

-All `fs` methods are included except the sync and async variants of:

- * access
- * createReadStream
- * createWriteStream
- * fdatasync
- * ftruncate
- * ftruncateSync
- * lchmod
- * lchown
- * mkdtemp
- * watch
- * watchFile
- * unwatchFile

-This may change in the future.

 ## Installing

 This package is proof of concept and is not published to npmjs.org.